-PARTICIPATE IN "SLUTWALK" EVENTS SlutWalk protests and marches began in Toronto, Canada, to rally against victim-blaming attitudes that excuse or explain rape by referring to an individual's appearance or dress.
+PARTICIPATE IN "SLUTWALK" EVENTS SlutWalk protests and marches began in Toronto, Canada to rally against victim-blaming attitudes that excuse or explain rape by referring to an individual's appearance or dress.
 The SlutWalk movement promotes the International Day Against Victim-Blaming on April 3.
 This event focuses on spreading awareness on social media by using the hashtag #EndVictimBlaming.
 For more, visit www.slutwalktoronto.com.

-Created by the Southern Poverty Law Center, the Bandana Project raises awareness about the exploitation of women working on farms.
-Bandanas are a symbol of those worn by women to cover their faces to avoid unwanted sexual attention and harassment.
+Created by the Southern Poverty Law

+Center, the Bandana Project raises awareness

+about the exploitation of women working on

+farms.
+Many farmworker women use bandanas

+on their job to cover their faces and bodies

+to avoid unwanted sexual attention.
+Bring

-Bring community members together to create art on white bandanas and hang them in a public to start a dialogue about sexual violence prevention.
+community members together to create art on white bandanas and hang them in public to start a dialogue about sexual violence prevention.